MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 > [!NOTE]
 >
 > - To ensure maximal security and data privacy, Azure ATP uses certificate based mutual authentication between each Azure ATP sensor and the Azure ATP cloud backend.
 If SSL inspection is used in your environment, make sure that the inspection is configured for mutual authentication so it does not interfere in the authentication process.
-> - You can also use our Azure service tag (**AzureAdvancedThreatProtection**) to enable access to Azure ATP.
-For more information about service tags, see [Virtual network service tags](https://docs.microsoft.com/azure/virtual-network/service-tags-overview) or [download the service tags](https://www.microsoft.com/download/details.aspx?id=56519) file.
+> - Occasionally, the Azure ATP service IP addresses may change.
+Therefore, if you manually configure IP addresses or if your proxy automatically resolves DNS names to their IP address and uses them, you should periodically check that the configured IP addresses are still up-to-date.

 ## See Also